Empty2k12/WebGL2SDFText/converter/README.md

 A full sample SimpleWebGLText file for the font Arial can be found [here]().

-Each subarray can be extended with data the might be needed by the text renderer.
+Each subarray can be extended with data that might be needed by the text renderer.

 # Development